Watch the top Democrat on the Senate intel committee sum up the Trump-Russia scandal

 "There's clearly a lot of smoke."

 The US Senate intelligence committee on Thursday convened its first hearing in its investigation into Russian meddling in the 2016 presidential election.
-In stark contrast House intelligence committee's investigation—which has been brought to a halt by the partisan brinksmanship of the panel's chair, Rep. Devin Nunes (R-Calif.)—the leaders of the Senate investigation say they are trying to keep things as bipartisan and transparent as possible.
+In stark contrast to the House intelligence committee's investigation—which has been brought to a halt by the partisan brinksmanship of the panel's chair, Rep. Devin Nunes (R-Calif.)—the leaders of the Senate investigation say they are trying to keep things as bipartisan and transparent as possible.
 Sen. Mark Warner (D-Va.), the committee's vice chairman, used his opening statement to sum up Russia's election interference—and the ways that Trump associates may have been connected to this Kremlin operation.
 "We are seeking to determine if there is an actual fire, but there's clearly a lot of smoke," Warner said.
 Read his full statement below:

 Today's hearing is important to help understand the role Russia played in the 2016 presidential elections.